artsy/artsy.github.io/_posts/2019-04-07-how-did-artsy-become-oss-by-default.markdown

 <!-- more -->

-In 2011 Artsy hired [dB][db] to be our first Head of Engineering, You can get a sense of his frustration in trying to do Open Source work in his previous companies in a post from 2010 on opensource.com.
+In 2011 Artsy hired [dB.][db] to be our Head of Engineering, You can get a sense of his frustration in trying to do Open Source work in prior companies via a post from 2010 on opensource.com.

 > Armed with a healthy dose of idealism, I went to executive management and proposed we open source the tool.
 I was
 > hoping for a no-brainer and a quick decision at the division level.
 To my surprise, it took two years, a vast